graphitemaster/aau/site/content/index.md

 if (x - y > x) // subtraction underflows
 ```
 Will either get compiled away, or miscompiled as it invokes undefined behavior.
-> Yet this is perfectly fine and safe for unsigned integers, always.
+> This is perfectly fine and safe for unsigned integers.

+> In languages which have defined signed wrap such as Odin, this should work as well except for `INT_MIN` and `INT_MAX` as previously mentioned due to LLVM.

 For a fun laugh, this is the only correct way (that I know of) to detect for
 signed integer overflow and underflow in standard C or C++.